Word Recovery in Large Language Models Enables Character-Level Tokenization Robustness: Detecting Word Recovery in Hidden States

 Although large language models are capable of processing character-level inputs despite being trained with canonical tokenization, it is unclear whether they directly reason over characters or instead reconstruct higher-level lexical units internally.
 We adopt the hypothesis that LLMs do not natively operate on individual characters as semantic units.
 Instead, when presented with character-level inputs, they first aggregate character information to recover meaningful word-level or subword-level representations corresponding to canonical tokens, which are then used for downstream computation.
 Under this hypothesis, robustness to character-level tokenization arises from an internal \emph{word recovery} process rather than direct character-level understanding.

 To operationalize this hypothesis, we analyze whether hidden states at different layers encode the original canonical tokens corresponding to the input text.
 Let $x$ be an input string, canonically tokenized as $(t_1, \dots, t_N)$ under a BPE tokenizer, and represented under character-level tokenization as $(c_1, \dots, c_M)$.
 For a given layer $\ell$, let $h^{(\ell)}_j$ denote the hidden state corresponding to character token $c_j$.
-We decode each hidden state using the model's output embedding matrix \citep{logitlen}, yielding a distribution over the vocabulary:
+Instead of decoding with the unembedding matrix \citep{logitlen}, we decode hidden states using the model's input embedding matrix, aiming to better reflect the recovery process from character-level inputs to canonical lexical embeddings.
+Specifically, we compute a distribution over the vocabulary via:

 where $p^{(\ell)}_j \in \mathbb{R}^{|\mathcal{V}|}$.
 For each position $j$, we extract the top-$K$ predicted token identities according to $p^{(\ell)}_j$.
 For each input example, we define the set of target canonical tokens $\mathcal{T} = \{ t_1, \dots, t_N \},$ where duplicates are removed to avoid overcounting repeated tokens.
 Let $\mathcal{P}^{(\ell)}$ denote the union of all tokens appearing in the top-$K$ predictions across the entire character sequence at layer $\ell$: